 “The Director of Planning does not deem artificial turf to have fully permeable Characteristics”

-Essentially, one or more highly ranked people within the COV do not like Artificial grass, so they tried to make up an excuse to justify a new bylaw against it.
+Essentially, one or more highly ranked people within the COV do not like Artificial grass, so they tried to make up a BS excuse to justify a new bylaw against it.
 What they mean by “not fully permeable” is that it does not drain properly, which is completely false.
 All turf products meant for landscapes are manufactured with drainage holes in the backing so that water can flow freely through the turf.
 I have a whole article here on how artificial turf drains, however the important part is that a proper drainage base has been constructed underneath.
 Once this is in place, artificial grass actually drains at a significantly faster rate than a natural lawn, as perfectly demonstrated here by Bella Turf: https://www.youtube.com/watch?v=oKvyQDyc6xI&t=126s

 After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw.
 They told me the following:

 - Artificial grass is not permitted on city land (basically the boulevards outside of your property)

 - Newly built homes need to pass a final landscape inspection, and the inspection will not be approved if there is artificial grass installed on the landscape (so just hold off until after final inspections)

 - Your landscape needs to have a minimum 30% fully permeable area, meaning only up to 70% can be impermeable materials such as concrete, paving stones, artificial grass etc. (Even though artificial grass is fully permeable, the city has classified it as impermeable to put a limit on it).
-In general, City inspectors do not like to see entire landscapes replaced with artificial grass (or concrete/paving stones for that matter), so it helps if you have some trees, plants and garden space in your landscape as well.
+In general, City inspectors do not like to see entire landscapes replaced with artificial grass (or concrete/paving stones for that matter), so make sure your landscape has some trees, plants or garden space as well.